Influential Guru Asaram Bapu Given Life Sentence For Raping Teenage Girl

 Born Asumal Harpalani, Asaram became a guru in the 1960s.
 His website claims that at the time of his arrest, he had at least 40 million followers.
 Asaram began opening ashrams in the early 1970s.
 In addition to hundreds of those facilities, he owns two magazines, according to the DNA India website.

 Both Asaram and his son are also named in at least two other rape cases.
-Those separate accusations were lodged by two sisters who live in the state of Gujarat, and who say they were repeatedly sexually assaulted in incidents that date from a little more than 10 years ago.
+Those separate accusations were lodged by two sisters who live in the state of Gujarat and say they were repeatedly sexually assaulted in incidents that date from a little more than 10 years ago.

 Asaram's followers have said that the charges against him are part of an attack on Hindu culture.